TobiasSekan/NetOdt/api.md

 // Create a new ODT document, save the ODT document into the given file path
-// and use the given temporary folder using var odtDocument = new OdtDocument("E:/MyDocument.odt", "E:/TempFolder");
+// and use the given temporary folder using var odtDocument = new OdtDocument(documentPath: "E:/MyDocument.odt", tempPath: "E:/TempFolder");

 // Create a new ODT document, save the ODT document into the given uniform resource identifier
 // and use the given uniform resource identifier for the temporary folder